thiensean/DeepLearningCV/README.md

 Mask R-CNN annotations and development ongoing..

-## Research into usage of standardized ArUco markers installation on vehicles for naive depth perception for various tasks
+## Research into usage of standardized ArUco fiducial markers for ADAS

 The author will research about the use of standardized size ArUco markers for adding another layer of depth perception for various tasks.